PlayVoice/Grad-SVC/README.md

 4. No electronic sound

-5. Low GPU memery required for trian
+5. Low GPU memery required for train

     `batch_size: 8, occupy 3.1GB GPU memory when fast epochs, and 5.8G when last epochs`